NextGen Community Builders

 Inspiration

-Our project was inspired in part by Evan's participation in the National Civics Bee, a nationwide competition that challenges students to identify community problems and propose civic solutions.
-As Michigan’s 2024 Civics Bee State Champion and National Finalist, Evan explored the issue of pedestrian safety in his competition essay.
-That experience deepened his awareness of local traffic hazards and sparked a desire to move beyond ideas into action.
-He launched this Traffic Safety Campaign, which focuses on raising awareness and advocating for safer pedestrian, biking, and driving conditions throughout our township.
+This project was inspired in part by Evan’s participation in the National Civics Bee, a nationwide competition that challenges students to identify community problems and propose civic solutions.
+As Michigan’s 2024 Civics Bee State Champion and National Finalist, Evan focused on pedestrian safety in his competition essay.
+That experience sparked a desire to move beyond ideas into action.
+He launched this Traffic Safety initiative to address real-world safety challenges in his community, focusing on raising awareness and advocating for safer conditions for pedestrians, cyclists, and drivers across southeast Michigan.

 Why Does Traffic Safety Matter?